 Your bearded dragon will start to become lethargic in the first two days that it is frequently relieving itself.
 This is due to dehydration as well as the beardie’s reluctance to eat.

-Further, your beardie’s body is working overtime to deal with the symptoms of diarrhea and it is constantly burning energy without the aid of food and water.
+Further, your beardie’s body is working overtime to deal with the symptoms of diarrhea and it is constantly burning energy without the aid of

 In severe cases, your beardie cannot even open its eyes or lift its head.
 This is dangerous as some beardies drown in their water bowls when they let their heads fall in the water bowl sideways.